memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 #define DT_N_S_soc_S_uart_40002000_P_status "okay"
 ```

 Looks cryptic?
-With just a few hints, this becomes kind of readable.
+With just a few hints, this becomes readable.
 Know that:
 - `DT_` is just the common prefix for Devicetree macros,
 - `_S_` is a forward slash `/`,
 - `_N_` refers to a _node_,